Getting Started

 Having a call history helps elderly users easily see who they have spoken to and when, reducing confusion and repeated calls.
 It allows them or their carers to quickly return missed calls without re-dialling numbers.
 This improves confidence and provides reassurance that important calls have not been forgotten.

-• Press HIST to view call history
+- From the Contacts page, click HIST to view call history

-• Symbols show incoming, outgoing, missed and blocked calls
+- Symbols show incoming, outgoing, missed and blocked calls

 Using the Call History list to BLOCK unwanted callers